-Remember, you have about 10 minutes to take action.
-You may miss your chance.
-If you do here are some ways to treat that itchy rash.
+Remember, you have a short window of time to take action.
+If you miss that window, there are ways to treat that itchy rash.

-Once the rash has set in, the three main goals of treatment are to stop the itching, decrease inflammation, and prevent infection.
+If the rash has set in, the main goals of treatment are to stop the itching, decrease inflammation, and prevent infection.

-Itching can make you very uncomfortable but it may also encourage scratching the area.
+Itching can make you very uncomfortable, but it may also encourage scratching the area.
 Constant scratching may lead to an infection through breaks in the skin.
 Once you have an infection, it will make the healing process longer.
 Be on the lookout for infection.
-Signs of infection include increased redness, tenderness, and/or swelling in the affected area, whitish or yellowish (rather than clear) fluid oozing from the blisters, and a funny odor.
+Signs of infection include increased redness, tenderness, and/or swelling in the affected area, whitish or yellowish (rather than clear) fluid oozing from the blisters, and an odor.
 If you suspect infection, call your doctor right away.

 Most of the time, reaction is mild with the rash covering a small portion of your body.
 Most likely, you can treat yourself at home with: Cool compresses—to decrease relieve itchingCalamine lotion—to dry out the affected area and alleviate itchingBaths with oatmeal—to ease the itch

 If you have a more severe outbreak that has blisters, or the rash covers a larger area of your body, see a doctor.
 You may need additional treatment that includes prescription medication such as: Oral